A novel Mortar Method Integration using Radial Basis Functions: Introduction

 \section{Introduction}

-Over the last decade, the increase of computing capabilities has enhanced the interest in the numerical simulation of complex multiphysics and multidomain problems.
-In this context, splitting the overall domain into different parts with independent discretizations offers several attractive advantages, all well established in the literature \cite{belgacem1999mortar}.
-This requires the definition of an \textit{intergrid operator} which transfers a certain variable field across dissimilar meshes.
-This operator acts on the interface between a pair of domain, from which it inherits two non conforming lower dimensional meshes in contact, typically referred to as \textit{master} and \textit{slave} sides.
+Over the last decades, the growing availability of computing capabilities has increased the interest in the numerical simulation of complex multi-physics and multi-domain problems.
+For instance, similar frameworks arise when combining multi-scale processes in subsurface modeling \cite{castelletto2017multiscale,mehmani2019multiscale,cusini2021simulation,cusini2022field,franceschini2020algebraically}.
+In this context, splitting the overall domain into different parts with independent spatial discretizations offers several well-known attractive advantages \cite{belgacem1999mortar}.
+Using also different temporal discretizations \cite{brun2015two,gravouil2015heterogeneous} is another appealing option that will not be considered in this paper.
+Focusing on the spatial approach, it requires the definition of an inter-grid interpolation operator, which transfers a certain variable field across different discretizations.
+Such an operator acts on the lower-dimensional interface separating a pair of adjacent domains, which are generally characterized by two non-conforming grids.
+The components of this pair of lower-dimensional objects in contact each other are typically referred to as \textit{master} and \textit{slave} sides, respectively.